expert26111/DockerSwarm/README.md

 `docker service ps webserver`      *//Command 8*

 After *Command 7 and  8*, one can see on the console on which node how many of the tasks/containers run.
 Here is where the magic starts to happen in favoring one’s hosted system.
 If a service goes down, it got restarted automatically on the same node or on different if the node no longer available.
-One can ask: "Okay I created my service and it got spun on multiple nodes, which IP address I provide to my users?"
+Here can be asked: "Okay I created my service and it got spun on multiple nodes, which IP address I provide to my users?"
 The answer is: It does not matter.
 The ingress network, on which by default the services got spun, takes care of routing the request to an active container and it does not matter on which host/IP address it is.
 With this in mind ingress network takes care of the distributing the load appropriately among workers/managers running the same service.
 Yes ingress does round robin by default for one’s system.<sup>[*Source 2*](https://stackoverflow.com/questions/42510944/how-is-load-balancing-done-in-docker-swarm-mode)</sup>

 **7.** How to update a service with the docker swarms?
 Okay, let’s do that. <sup>[*Source 3*](https://docs.docker.com/engine/swarm/swarm-tutorial/rolling-update/)</sup>